nschorgh/Planetary-Code-Collection/README.md

 2019: Thanks to Sam Potter for comments that helped me speed up the view factor calculations

-Mar 2016: Thanks to Lior Rubanenko for a bug report in cratersQ_*
+2016: Thanks to Lior Rubanenko for a bug report in cratersQ_*

-2010, 2005: Thanks to Oded Aharonson for improvements on mars_mapi2p and a better treatment of the frost/no-frost surface boundary condition.

 2006: Troy Hudson discovered a grid-point offset in conductionT and conductionQ, which has been corrected.

+2005: Thanks to Oded Aharonson for improvements to what is now mars_mapi2p.

 2005: Thanks to Mischa Kreslavsky for providing formulas for energy balance on a planar slope.